 In some kindergartens where non-native speakers learn English, children are usually divided into two groups: those aged 3-4 have a different syllabus and different (but similar) teaching methods and ESL activities than those who are ages 5-6.

 Teaching ESL in kindergarten to 3- and 4-year-olds is restricted to action-based activities, playing games, singing and dancing; with 5- and 6-year-olds the methodology of teaching English as a foreign language is extended by using storytelling, role play, and dramatization techniques.
 Play and interactive preschool lesson themes and fun ESL activities are the basic tools for second language learning, and grammar and vocabulary development in both groups.

 Teaching Materials Used for Preschool ESL Activities

-There is a great number of pre-school teaching materials for teachers to use and apply on preschool ESL activities.
+There is a great number of pre-school teaching materials for teachers to use and apply to preschool ESL activities.
 This is the part in which the teacher's creativity is most visible and most important.
-Children like to see all different kinds of visuals: posters, flashcards, pictures, videos, picture books, pictionaries or picture dictionaries for children etc.
+Children like to see all different kinds of visuals: posters, flashcards, pictures, videos, picture books, pictionaries or picture dictionaries for children, etc.

 ESL Activities and Teaching Methods